 Bailey Glasser’s Name, Image, and Likeness (NIL) legal team provides comprehensive legal and compliance services to all direct participants (college athletes, their families, and sponsors) in the quickly developing NIL industry.

-Our team includes former a former professional basketball player, former Division I athletes, corporate and intellectual property lawyers, esports and app development attorneys, financial professionals (including a tax attorney and CPA), and Title IX experts, all of whom can guide college athletes and their sponsors through the NIL process, from recruitment through college graduation.
+Our team includes a former professional basketball player, former Division I athletes, corporate and intellectual property lawyers, esports and app development attorneys, financial professionals (including a tax attorney and CPA), and Title IX leaders and litigators, all of whom can guide college athletes and their sponsors through the NIL process, from recruitment through college graduation.

 Our services include:

 - Partnering with student-athletes (starting in high school) to identify and develop an NIL strategy that aligns with the athlete’s personal values and interests